 Homemade suya spice mix

-Here is a secret, the main secret why the suya spice made by your Mae- suya will always be better than your store bought mix or homemade mix…….
+Here is a secret, the main reason why the suya spice made by your Mae- suya will always be better than your store bought mix or homemade mix…….
 Kuli Kuli powder, yes you heard me, no Mae-Suya makes suya spice with fresh peanut blend, there is way too much oil in fresh groundnut so kuli kuli (processed groundnut blend ) is preferred.

 - ½ cup grounded Kuli Kuli (Substitute roasted groundnut powder )